 Frequently Asked Questions

 Yes.
-Oldfields School welcomed students to campus on August 22, 2020.
-The COVID-19 Task Force enacted a comprehensive Reopening Plan that outlined procedures and protocols for Health and Safety, Community/Residential Life, and Academics while following CDC guidelines and recommendations from national and local health departments.
+Oldfields School welcomes boarding and day students to campus on August 28, 2021.
+The COVID-19 Task Force has outlined procedures and protocols for Health and Safety, Community/Residential Life, and Academics while following CDC guidelines and recommendations from national and local health departments.
+This information is outlined below.

 How will students learn about Existing and evolving health and safety protocols and expectations?

-Did students, faculty, and staff need to have a COVID-19 test before school began?
+Do students, faculty, and staff need to have a COVID-19 test before Returning to school?

 If a situation arises when the Health Center feels a test is required, students, faculty or staff, maybe asked to retest.